docker-shef/shefRunner/README.md

 ## POC Docker-shef shefRunner🛵 Repository

 ShefRunner is docker host agent of the system.
 It is responsible for creating and deleting containers ordered by Conducktor.
+To know which containers to create or delete shefRunner send requests to Conducktor endpoint and use the metadata specified to itself.
+Conducktor uses `11044` port of shefRunner by default to order actions.

 For docker-shef system details visit [here](https://github.com/docker-shef/docker-shef).